 Emile Galle’ – Flower Vase (1890)

 Emile Galle’ was a French glass artist and founder of Ecole de Nancy, a major school of the Art Nouveau movement.
-Galle’ was influenced by nature and Japanese art, including all kinds of Japanese motifs, such as flowers.
+Galle’ was influenced by nature and Japanese art, including various Japanese motifs, such as flowers.

 His Cameo glass, called a flower vase, is a one-piece that shows the Japanese influence, including the Ukiyo-e period of art on how he positioned the flower on the vase and what kind of flower he used.